Comcast Spectacor: Other businesses

 Comcast Spectacor owns Ovations Food Services, which provides food and beverage services to arenas, stadiums, amphitheaters, fairgrounds and convention centers throughout the United States.
 The roots of the name Ovations go back to a restaurant in the Spectrum, which was located below the concourse.

+The company, then Spectacor, owned a film production company, Spectacor Films, formed by Ed Snider in 1988, and later went defunct in 1999, and briefly was the co-owner with Michael Jaffe and other producers of the independent television syndication company, ACI, which was sold to Pearson Television in 1995.

 New Era Tickets is the full-service ticketing subsidiary of Comcast Spectacor, and provides in-house ticketing in the US and Canada.
 In Philadelphia, the company operates under the name ComcastTIX and provides tickets to events at Xfinity Mobile Arena, Liacouras Center at Temple University, CURE Insurance Arena in Trenton, New Jersey, and the Borgata Hotel Casino and Spa in Atlantic City, New Jersey.

 Comcast Spectacor owned the Seoul Infernal, an Overwatch League team formerly known as the Philadelphia Fusion, until the closure of the Overwatch League.
 The organization partnered with SK Telecom to establish a joint venture with T1 Entertainment & Sports to develop esports teams around the world; Comcast Spectacor currently owns a 32% stake.

 Comcast Spectacor also oversaw the second iteration of G4, a former video game-centric cable and satellite network that was operated by G4 Media from April 24, 2002, to December 31, 2014.
 The network was relaunched in November 2021 and shuttered in November of the following year.